msweet53/CircuitPythonMAXS/README.md

 # CircuitPythonMAXS
 ## PLEASE NOTE:
 The board I used for these assignments is a Metro Express M0.
 NOT an Arduino Uno RC3.
-Some things Needed to be subsituted in the circuit diagrams sush as: Arduino Uno for Metro Express M0, 8 pin header for loose wire, and a random sensor for the Photointerruptor.
+Some things Needed to be subsituted in the circuit diagrams such as: Arduino Uno for Metro Express M0, 8 pin header for loose wire, and a random sensor for the Photointerruptor.
 Please also take into account that I used an lcd backpack with my lcd screen.
 So the shown wiring is very incorrect.
 ## Circuit Python assignment 1
 [RainbowRGBEpicGamer.py](https://github.com/msweet53/CircuitPythonMAXS/blob/main/Code/RainbowRGBEpicGamer.py)
 ### Desc.